microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 Bots can send as much as interim activities as it needs.

-To complete and finalize the livestreaming session, send the following activity.
+To conclude the livestreaming session, send the following activity.

 ```json
 {